jmsmith23/Unit-2-Project/README.md

 ### Running Automated Tests

 To run **unit tests**, simply type `npm run test` in the terminal.
 Once tests finish running you will see the passing tests in green, indicating they passed successfully.
 To run the **load test**, type `npm run load` in the terminal.
+The server must be operational for Artillery to work properly.
 Artillery will run the load test for 60 seconds, showing the status update every 10 seconds.
 The load test is successful when all tests pass with a status code of 200.
 The code for these tests can be reviewed in the **tests** folder for the unit tests, and in the **artillery.yml** file for the load test.

 ### User Routes